General Anesthesia vs Deep Sedation

 Regional anesthesia

 Usually injected through the spine, regional anesthesia cuts off sensation to a more extensive portion of the body.
 In dental practice, it might be applied to interrupt pain signals to the jaw (i.e., mandible).
 One popular example of regional anesthesia being used outside of dentistry would be an epidural administered during childbirth.
+In some cases, regional anesthesia techniques like epidurals may use a continuous infusion to maintain anesthesia over a longer period.

 The effectiveness of regional anesthesia can vary based on how the body responds and individual health habits.

-The 3 Levels of Sedation
+The Three Levels of Sedation

 Sedation calms or soothes the patient to varying degrees, but in no form is the patient truly unconscious.
 Conscious sedation is often used for minor procedures to keep patients comfortable without the need for deeper anesthesia.